 Covers the process of planning and managing a website project through all the different stages: requirements, design, implementation, deployment and maintenance.
 Reviews maintaining, controlling, changing and reassembling the content on a web-page.
-Prerequisites: RD 90 or equivalent placement test scores.
+Prerequisites: placement into IRW 115 or WR 115.
 Recommended: CAS 206.
 Audit available.

 Upon successful completion of this course, students will be able to: